-Let’s say you have a fairly typical type of blog post that’s covering the Top 10 Hosted PBX Opportunities for Health Care MSPs.
+Let’s say you have a fairly typical blog post covering the Top 10 Hosted PBX Opportunities for Health Care MSPs.
 In that post, there are 10 main points that you’re trying to convey.

 Once you have a PowerPoint template built for this purpose, with a variation for each targeted CTA that matches up with your different blog post topics, these presentations can be built relatively quickly.

-Then use the exact same Title, Description, and set of tags that your original blog post was trying to rank for in the metadata for the SlideShare upload.
+Then use the same Title, Description, and set of tags your original blog post was trying to rank for in the metadata for the SlideShare upload.

-In addition, with the SlideShare metadata setup correctly, many people that are viewing other related SlideShare presentations will in their sidebar and at the conclusion of the presentation that they’re viewing have your new presentation recommended to them.
+In addition, with the SlideShare metadata setup correctly, many people viewing other related SlideShare presentations will, in their sidebar and at the conclusion of the presentation they’re viewing, have your new presentation recommended to them.